 These awards celebrate the legacy of female leaders who define what is possible.
-A list of great Canadian women, and the list includes some of the boldest female leaders, who are prepared to push the boundaries.
+A list of great Canadian women, which includes some of the boldest female leaders.
+Women leaders who are prepared to push the boundaries.

-Rowmanow is amongst the top Canadian entrepreneurs.
-She has become the youngest Dragons Den investor on the show too, which is just one more boundary she has pushed.
+Romanow is amongst the top Canadian entrepreneurs.
+She’s the youngest ever Dragons Den investor.
+Another business-boundary pushed by Romanow.
 This is a true reflection of her success in business.

 And finally, Michele Romanow dancing on a table with Sir Richard Branson…